 The People’s Endowment was established at the UA Foundation in 1986 with the intent to provide a source of funds for projects that will improve UAF but would likely remain unfunded due to institutional priorities.
 Grants are intended to be used for a special project or to fill a critical need at UAF.
 Proposals will be accepted from UAF faculty, staff, and students.
 All proposals will be submitted to the People’s Endowment Board for review and selection.

-Deadline: The deadline for receipt of complete proposals is October 28, 2013.
+Deadline: The deadline for receipt of complete proposals is November 16, 2015.
 Proposals received after 5 p.m. of the deadline date will not be considered.
-Successful recipients will be notified late April.
+Successful recipients will be notified the week of November 30, 2015.

 Maximum Grant Amount:$5,000